 By the late 1940's, both skiing and aspen's modern day founders, Walter and Elizabeth Paepcke arrived in town.
 The Paepcke's had a vision for a community that embodied Mind, Body and Spirit, which helped Aspen to begin a civic and cultural renaissance which is alive today as "The Aspen Idea."

-Aspen's Historical Highlights
+Aspen's Historical Locations

 Make your Aspen experience unforgettable by discovering the rich and varied history that has shaped the town and its character.
 Try this list of places that speak to Aspen's varied past and can give you some insight as to what makes Aspen so ...
 Aspen!